savannahmarshall/Professional-README-Generator/README.md

 # Professional-README-Generator

 ## Description
 This application is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+As a developer, I want a README generator so that I can quickly create a professional README for a new porject.

 While completing this application, I learned how to: